 Different types of meetings will take place whilst you are living with your foster carers, this is so that everybody can share information and work together to help you.
-For example, you may have to attend a placement agreement meeting and a statutory review.
-Your foster carers will also have an annual review and you will be asked for your views.
+For example, you may have to attend a placement agreement meeting and a review meeting.
+Your foster carers will also have a yearly review to make sure they are the best foster carer they can be and you will be asked for your views.